 Recorded June 18, 2020 as part of the Supporting Faculty Resilience Series

-Where can I find information about the research activities of my new colleagues here at UMass Amherst?
+Where can I find information about the research activities of my UMass colleagues?

 ResearchNext is a short-form online magazine highlighting the research, scholarship, and creative activity that distinguishes UMass Amherst as a top research university.
 UMass Amherst is home to approximately 60 campus- based research Centers and Institutes spanning a wide array of disciplines and specialties within and across campus colleges and schools.
 Sign up for the Inside UMass email, which is a weekly newsletter.
 It’s your best way to stay up-to-date on news, events and the many accomplishments of our faculty, staff and students.